typedb/typedb-benchmark/ldbc/README_TYPEDB.md

 * The file references `benchmark-sfXXX.properties` (replace with which ever property file you wish to use)
 * Ensure the right queries are toggled in the properties file

+### Development

+* `QueryType` holds a dictionary of query label to file name prefixes.
+* `QueryStore` contains useful methods, referring to both query operations and query types (so both need to be available)
+* `LdbcOperation` is the superclass of specific operations, defining e.g. which parameters this operations take
+  * e.g. `LdbcQuery1`
+  * e.g. `LdbcQuery1Result`
+  * e.g. `LdbcInsert1AddPerson`
+  * e.g. `LdbcDelete1RemovePerson`
+* For each operation, use `registerOperationHandler` to register a TypeQL class that will handle the operation

 ## Cypher

 ... not done yet, but similar